 <link rel="alternate" hreflang="en" href="https://www.example.com/" />

-link rel="alternate"part makes it clear that a page relationship is described.
+link rel="alternate"part describes there's an alternative page.
 In this article we focus on the

 hreflang="en"part describes the audience targeting.
-The definition of the language or a combination of language and geographical location.
+You can define just the language or a combination of language and geographical location.
 In this case the English-speaking world is targeted.

 Usually the easiest way to implement the